hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-application-performance-monitoring-tools-overview.md

 Key features:

-* provide metrics analysis of service, service instance and endpoint with distributed tracing, log collecting and metrics collecting and customization;
+* provide metrics analysis of services, service instances and endpoints with distributed tracing, log collecting and metrics collecting and customization;
-* support root cause analysis with profiling the code on the runtime by in-process agent , eBPF profiler and network profiler;
+* support root cause analysis with profiling the code on the runtime by in-process agent, _eBPF_ profiler and network profiler;
-* provide dependency analysis of service instance and endpoint;
+* provide dependency analysis of service instances and endpoins;
 * support service topology map analysis;
 * detect slow services and endpoints and provide performance optimization;
-* detect slow SQL statement for database performance monitoring;
+* detect slow _SQL_ statement for database performance monitoring;
 * provide message queue performance and consuming latency monitoring;
 * start tracing from browser for browser performance monitoring;
 * support infrastructure monitoring for Kubernetes and Linux;
 * support alerting using rules in both observability analysis language and metric analysis language;

-Apache SkyWalking provides a list of agents to be used for building *Java*, *.NET core*, *PHP*, *Node.js*, *Golang*, *LUA*, *Rust* and *C++* apps.
-It supports to integrate and collect data from multiple sources, including Prometheus, OpenTelemetry and Zabbix for metrics and logs, Zipkin for traces.
+Apache SkyWalking provides a list of agents to be used for building *Java*, *.NET Core*, *PHP*, *Node.js*, *Golang*, *LUA*, *Rust* and *C++* apps.
+It supports to integrate and collect data from multiple sources, including _Prometheu_, _OpenTelemetry_ and _Zabbix_ for metrics and logs, _Zipkin_ for traces.
 It provides tracing, metrics analysis, alerting, service mesh observability and visualization.

 Apache SkyWalking is an open source tool with *21K* GitHub stars and *6K* GitHub forks.
-In [StackShare community](https://stackshare.io/apache-skywalking#stacks.), Apache Skywalking does not yet have many approval, only being  mentioned in 12 developer stacks.
+In [StackShare community](https://stackshare.io/apache-skywalking#stacks.), Apache SkyWalking does not yet have many approval, only being  mentioned in 12 developer stacks.
 However, Apache SkyWalking has more than *600* contributors on GitHub and thousands of contributions every year.
 All the agents for application instrumentation have been actively maintained.

 Apache SkyWalking is the first open source project that initialized and implemented an [Envoy Access Log Service (ALS)](https://www.envoyproxy.io/docs/envoy/v1.18.2/api-v2/service/accesslog/v2/als.proto) based solution to provide observability on the service mesh, no matter the architecture or language.
-Since service mesh provides full control of RPC, this observation solution is much easier to be added without language specific technology.
+Since service mesh provides full control of _RPC_, this observation solution is much easier to be added without language specific technology.
 With this solution, users could get the application service topology map, metrics graph, request details and error message with a very nice visualization.
 This integration solution can be extremely important for monitoring and visualizing application that consists of many microservices running across on-premises, cloud-based and hybrid environments.

 Apache SkyWalking is lightweight, scalable, and supports alerting and visualization.
 It can be easily set up as a *self-managed* APM tool within an on-premises data center.
 This avoids leasing customer data to third party services and removes the restricted security restriction in user environment.

 ## Conclusion

 This blog post gave a closer look at some of the best APM tools, either open-source or commercial vendor based.
 It listed the key features of each APM tool, and discussed in details their strengths and weaknesses.
 The importance of a good APM solution is now indisputable.
-So all it takes is to pick the right one based on your monitoring needs for your applications.
+All it takes is to pick the right one based on your monitoring needs for your applications.

-This blog post is the first of two in a series.
-In the second post, I will show you the detailed process how to set up the *Apache SkyWalking*, as the APM tool, in HPE GreenLake Private Cloud Enterprise  for monitoring and alerting both customer application and Kubernetes cluster.
+This blog post is the first of three in a series.
+In the following posts, I will show you the detailed process how to set up the *Apache SkyWalking*, as the APM tool, in HPE GreenLake for Private Cloud Enterprise for monitoring and alerting both customer application and Kubernetes cluster.

 ## Reference